 QE-STD-2 Compliance: Address how you have complied with or plan to comply with the requirements listed in QE-STD-2.
 This requirement can normally be met by modifying the company’s current quality plan to incorporate the QE-STD-2 requirements.
 Click the icon below to see QE-STD-2.

 4).
-Replacement Parts Procurement: If overhaul requires the procurement of any sub-components or parts that are themselves Critical Safety Items and therefore, must be purchased from contractors approved by SRD, your SAR must address your plan to comply with the requirements of QE-STD-1.
+Replacement Parts Procurement: If overhaul requires the procurement of any sub-components or parts that are themselves Critical Safety Items and, therefore, must be purchased from contractors approved by SRD, your SAR must address your plan to comply with the requirements of QE-STD-1.
 Click the icon below to see QE-STD-1.

 5).
 A copy of the companies Quality Policy/Manual that adheres to industry standards.
 (ISO-9000, AS9110, MIL-I-45208, MIL-Q-9858, or equivalent)